 Marijuana Jobs in Processing and Manufacturing

-Marijuana jobs in processing and manufacturing facilities relate to turning raw cannabis from cultivators into products for sale in dispensaries or retail stores.
+Marijuana jobs in processing and manufacturing facilities are involved in turning raw cannabis from cultivators into products that can be sold in dispensaries or retail stores.
 Some of the jobs you can find in processing and manufacturing are:

 Extractor: An Extractor takes the trimmed parts of marijuana plants and uses CO2, butane, nitrogen or other non-volatile extraction methods to make concentrates and/or hash, which can then be sold or used to infuse into edible products.
 This is a specialized and dangerous job that demands skill, knowledge, and a high salary ($80,000 to $250,000 per year).
-Extractors typically begin as Extraction Technicians and with experience can move up to Assistant Extractors and Master Extractors.
+Extractors typically begin as Extraction Technicians and can move up to Assistant Extractors and Master Extractors as they gain experience.

 Packager: Packager jobs are typically entry level.
 Responsibilities include making sure cannabis or cannabis-infused products are properly, safely, legally, and efficiently packaged for distribution and for sale.

 Edibles Chef: There are many companies that produce edible marijuana products and need trained chefs to make these products (and improve them) as well as to create new edible products.
 In addition to cooking, an Edibles Chef often oversees the production of all food items that are infused with marijuana with a careful eye to ensure doses are precise.

 Dispensaries and retailers are the patient and consumer facing side of the marijuana supply chain.
 Jobs at these businesses require good customer service skills.
 Popular positions include: